James K. Parsons: World War II

-Parsons commanded the 2nd Infantry Division at Fort Sam Houston, Texas from 1936 to 1938, and from 1938 until 1940 he commanded the Third Corps Area with headquarters in Baltimore, Maryland.
+Parsons commanded the 2nd Infantry Division at Fort Sam Houston, Texas, from 1936 to 1938, and from 1938 until 1940 he commanded the Third Corps Area with headquarters in Baltimore, Maryland.
 In 1938 he also served as interim commander of First United States Army.
 As corps area commander, Parsons oversaw the planning, execution and evaluation of exercises designed to assess the fitness of units, staffs and commanders as the army expanded and increased readiness at the start World War II.

 Development of new field jacket

-While in command of Third Corps Area, Parsons oversaw development and fielding of a new field jacket, the M-1941, which was used by the army throughout World War II.
+While in command of Third Corps Area, Parsons oversaw development and fielding of a new field jacket, the M1941, which was used by the army throughout World War II.
 Parsons had launched the project after identifying a need to replace the wool coat then in use with an outer garment that was lightweight, water repellent, and windproof, and could incorporate a liner for warmth during the winter.

 Retirement

 In February 1941 Parsons reached the mandatory retirement age of 64 and concluded his military service.

-Parsons died aboard the ship RMS Caronia on November 8, 1960 while in port at Venice, Italy.
+Parsons died aboard the ship RMS Caronia on November 8, 1960, while in port at Venice, Italy.
 He was buried at Arlington National Cemetery, Section 1, Site 325-B.